JoshuaPaul20/YELLM/README.md

 YELLM inverts every "calm, private, whisper-friendly" voice assistant paradigm.
 Instead of optimizing for library-appropriate volumes, YELLM demands you hit **80dB+** before it processes your input.

-Think of it as Physical ML Governance meets Anxious Brutalist Design.
-Or don't.
-Just yell.

 **Key Features:**
 - Volume-gated AI (80dB+ required, no exceptions)